scikit-hep/pyhf/docs/jupyterlite.rst

      .. admonition:: Kernel not loading?
       :class: dropdown

-       If the kernel isn't loading and you just see a blank iframe, you will need your browser to accept cookies from jupyterlite.github.io and then reload the page.
+       If the kernel isn't loading you will need your browser to accept cookies from pyhf.readthedocs.io and then reload the page.

 ..
   Comment: Use https://github.com/jupyterlite/jupyterlite-sphinx